-Published in 1915, Franz Kafka’s The Metamorphosis is the writer’s best-known and more widely loved work.
-It details the shocking transformation of Gregor Samsa, a travelling salesman, into a large cockroach.
+It details the shocking transformation of Gregor Samsa, a traveling salesman, into a large cockroach.

 ‘Spoiler Free’ Summary